 For simple moulding profiles that do not require the black moulding spacer, I created a scale (labeled “C” in Figure 1) based on moulding width W to help center the pressure foot over the moulding.

 Cut out the Pad scale (see Figure 2) and place it to the left of the lever adjustment block (the same side as the Pro Joiner label, as shown in Figure 5 above) so that the red edge line is on the edge of the top plate, as shown in Figure 1.
 To place the arrow, slide the lever adjustment block all the way back (in Figure 5, that would be to the left).
 Then place the arrow above the edge of the top plate.

-When setting up the joiner, put the arrow over W. It is that simple.
-But our 1½” stretcher moulding, for which W is 1″, has a ridge along the outer edge of the moulding that is ⅜” wide.
-The simplest way to handle that is to pretend there is a symmetrical ⅜” wide ridge on the other edge of the moulding; add ⅜” to W, and set the pressure foot to that 1⅜” value.
-On the other hand, if that moulding had an obstacle only on the inner edge instead, you would subtract ⅜” from W, and set the pressure foot to the resulting ⅝” value, in the case of our example.
+When setting up the joiner, put the arrow over the W measurement on the scale.
+It is that simple.
+Some mouldings may require a manual adjustment to the pressure foot placement.
+Our 1½” high stretcher moulding, for which W is 1″, has a ⅜”-wide ridge along the outer edge of the top of the moulding.
+The simplest way to handle that is to pretend there is a symmetrical ⅜”-wide ridge beyond the inner edge of the moulding; add ⅜” to W, and set the pressure foot to that 1⅜” value.
+On the other hand, if that moulding had such an obstacle only on the inner edge instead of the outer edge, you would subtract that ⅜” from W and set the pressure foot to the resulting ⅝” value.

 Adjust Foot Height

 This is the setting based on moulding thickness instead of moulding width (W).
 The size of the V-nail used is also a factor, but that is also based on moulding thickness.
 I have not yet found a good way to attach a scale for this adjustment, but I have made a table that relates the moulding thickness to the number of threads that should be exposed above the lever height wheel, based on 12 threads per inch.